top of page

 There is limited enrolment although to date we have managed to include everyone who has enrolled.

-We will be maintaining class sizes at a maximum of 10-12 students (ideally our classes are 8-10 students).
+We will be maintaining class sizes at a maximum of 10 students.
 Students outside of the enrolment cap will be placed on a waitlist, or can pre-register for the next session.

 What are the most common questions you receive about ORA?